benshimonz/V1/README.md

 An assignment is a multi-set of concrete elements only to the left component.

-The example above covers two cases: (i) there may be no white horses at all, or (ii) there may be white horses, but none of them is owned by a person whose first name is Lior.
+The example above covers two cases: (i) there may be no white horses at all, or (ii) there may be white horses, but none of them is owned by a person whose first name is Brandon.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

-Usually it doesn't matter which is the case, since _any person whose name is Lior and doesn't own a white horse_ is a valid assignment to the pattern.
+Usually it doesn't matter which is the case, since _any person whose name is Brandon and doesn't own a white horse_ is a valid assignment to the pattern.
 This is where the **no-existence language element (depicted with a pink 'X' box)** can be used.

 An assignment matches the pattern only if:

-* It matches a pattern composed only of the left component (there is _a person whose first name is Lior_)
+* It matches a pattern composed only of the left component (there is _a person whose first name is Brandon_)
-* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a white horse)_
+* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Brandon and own's a white horse)_

 An 'X' may not be used directly before a relationship or a path with an aggregation.

 In certain situations, however, we need an assignment to match the pattern only if:

-* It matches a pattern composed only of the left component (there is _a person whose first name is Lior_)
+* It matches a pattern composed only of the left component (there is _a person whose first name is Brandon_)
-* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a white horse)_
+* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Brandon and own's a white horse)_
 * There is an assignment that matches a pattern composed only of the right component (there is _a whote horse_)

 This is where the **no-connection language element (depicted with a pink '↛' box)** can be used.